What does your website need?

 All content management systems and their plugins experience code updates.
 In addition, your hosting servers will also experience periodical operating system, database, and supported language updates.
 In order to keep all these moving parts working in harmony together, you should factor in the cost of hiring your website developer to perform routine maintenance.
 Packages and prices will vary, usually based on the average number of hours your website requires per month.
 Plan for a couple hundred dollars monthly as a starting point.

-You are ready to shop for your content management system!
+You are ready to shop for a content management system!

 You now have compiled a comprehensive list of requirements for your website’s content management system.
 This list includes the following: